Nan-Do/phi-code/README.md

 The ranker is a crucial component that scores candidate solutions.
 It is trained as an embedding model to determine how relevant a generated solution is to a given problem statement.

 > **⚠️ Work in Progress:** Training a state-of-the-art ranker still requires significant resources.
-The current `web-ui` uses a pre-trained model, but the tools below are provided for those who wish to train their own.
+The current `web-ui` uses a pre-trained model, but the tools below are provided for those who wish, and have the means, to train their own.

 ### The `ranker` Folder